chef/automate/components/automate-chef-io/content/docs/iam-v2-api-reference.md

 ### Updating a Project

-A project has only one modifiable property, the project name.
+- The project name is the only property of a project you can modify.
-The ID is immutable; it can only be set at creation time.
+- The ID is immutable; it can only be set at creation time.

 ### Deleting a Project